ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 The annotation is valid on `onCreate` and `onModify` only.
 Attaching it to `onDelete` is a compile-time error.
 Attaching such a service to a listener at runtime fails with an error.

+On one listener, only one service may configure an action for a given remote function.
+A second service declaring an action for the same remote function on the same listener is a compile-time error.
+Attaching such a service at runtime fails with an error.

 ### 3. Behavior

 When the remote function returns `()`, the `afterProcess` action runs.
 When it returns an error or panics, the error is printed and the `afterError` action runs.
 At most one action runs per invocation.
 If the relevant field is not set, the file is left in place.

-The action runs as soon as the remote function returns.
+The action runs after the remote function returns.
+When several services are attached to the listener, it runs after every service has handled the event.

 `DELETE` removes the file.